JohnnyXavier/johnnyxavier.github.io/_posts/java/2021-06-25-language-java-reactive-functional-pipelines.md

 * **first trick:** autowiring all related strategies.
     * a service extending this class will tell it which Strategy type it is extending... because of that, when the service bean comes into play, its own list of strategies is autowired with the correct types.
 Spring auto-magic!
 * **second trick:** use of `@PostConstruct`.
-    * this allows for our map to be properly initialized as it we were doing it on a constructor.
+    * this allows for our map to be properly populated and ready to use.

 this class is the actual strategy selector and executor for each service.
 We call the `applyStrategy()` method from any service with a `strategyId` among its arguments.
 If we find the `strategyId` we execute the implementation code, or else we have a fallback action if the `strategyId` is not recognized.